Cast AI Alternatives covered:

 nOps is an AWS-focused platform that helps you continuously align with the AWS Well-Architected Framework.
 It uses machine learning to learn your usage patterns and then automates optimizations across cost, security, reliability, and performance.

-Best for: AWS-native teams that want comprehensive optimization beyond just cost management.
+Best for: AWS-native teams that want comprehensive optimization, including EKS cost optimization, beyond just cost management.
+If nOps is not the right fit, explore nOps alternatives for a broader comparison.

 The Kubernetes cost optimization market broadly splits into two categories.